Milen714/Milen714-ESP-32-Term-4-BankingApp-ATM-Client/README.md

 - `ActionSelection`: Choose Deposit or Withdraw
 - `Amount`: Select transaction amount
+- `CardLogin`: Read login credentials and PIN from an NFC card
+- `UserSelection`: Select a hardcoded test user during development
+- `PinEntry`: Confirm the card PIN before processing a transaction
 - `AccountSelection`: Select which account to use
 - `Loading`: Processing transaction
 - `Result`: Display transaction outcome